educloudalliance/eca-docs/README.md

-# Educloud Alliance Technical Documentation
+# Educloud Alliance Documentation and Processes

+This repository is the place for communication about the Educloud Alliance Documentation and Processes.

+The repository contains:

+* The Educloud Alliance Architecture documentation
+* Contribution processes

 Educloud Alliance is creating a standard architecture how different service providers can communicate and share information.
 The system consists of mainly interface